-The 2010 Incentive Award Plan was amended and restated by the Board of Directors of Data Storage Corporation on April 23, 2012 and was renamed the "Amended and Restated Data Storage Corporation Incentive Award Plan" (Restated Plan) The Company has reserved 2,000,000 shares of common stock for issuance under the terms of the Data Storage Corporation Restated Plan.
+The 2010 Incentive Award Plan was amended and restated by the Board of Directors of Data Storage Corporation on April 23, 2012 and was renamed the "Amended and Restated Data Storage Corporation Incentive Award Plan" (Restated Plan) The Company has reserved 5,000,000 shares of common stock for issuance under the terms of the Data Storage Corporation Restated Plan.
 The Restated Plan is intended to promote the interests of the Company by attracting and retaining exceptional employees, consultants, directors, officers and independent contractors (collectively referred to as the "Participants"), and enabling such Participants to participate in the long-term growth and financial success of the Company.
 Under the Restated Plan, the Company may grant stock options, which are intended to qualify as "incentive stock options" under Section 422 of the Internal Revenue Code of 1986, as amended, non-qualified stock options, stock appreciation rights and restricted stock awards, which are restricted shares of common stock (collectively referred to as "Incentive Awards").
-Incentive Awards may be granted pursuant to the Restated Plan.
+Incentive Awards may be granted pursuant to the Restated Plan for 10 years from the Effective Date.
+From time to time, we may issue Incentive Awards pursuant to the Restated Plan.
 Each of the awards will be evidenced by and issued under a written agreement.
-There are 3,157,054 options outstanding under this plan as of December 31, 2012.
+There are 3,811,812 options outstanding under this plan as of December 31, 2013.